-Before you start, you have to determine what you actually want to get out of Instagram.
+Before you start, you have to determine what you want to get out of Instagram.
 What are your goals?
 Here are some objectives you may have for Instagram:

-- Brand-building: This may be a way for you to communicate who you are.
-It’s going to be especially important if you are a newer brand to establish a voice and a presence with your audience.
+Brand-building: This may be a way for you to communicate who you are.
+It’s going to be especially crucial if you are a newer brand to establish a voice and a presence with your audience.
 Instagram – both your feed and your stories – are a great way to let people know what you have to say

 Learn about TikTok